 Preparation for cardioversion

 • Unless the cardioversion is performed as an emergency, you will need to take an anticoagulant (warfarin, synthrome) for 4-6 weeks prior to the procedure.
 This is to prevent formation of clots inside the heart.
 We will need to monitor your 'INR' through the Anticoagulant Clinic prior to the procedure.
 The 'INR' (a measure of how thin the blood is) will have to be above 2 for at least 6 weeks.
 This is to ensure that your blood is “thin” enough before we proceed with cardioversion.
+If you are takin a DOAC, such as apixaban, rivaroxaban, dabigatran or edoxaban, ensure that you continue to take it uninterrupted.

 • You may continue to take all medication as usual, unless otherwise instructed by the cardiologist.